 Perception is the organization, identification, and interpretation of sensory information in order to represent and understand the environment.
 All perception involves signals in the nervous system, which in turn result from physical or chemical stimulation of the sense organs.
-For example, vision involves light striking the retina of the eye, smell is mediated by odour molecules, and hearing involves pressure waves.
-Perception is not the passive receipt of these signals, but is shaped by learning, memory, expectation, and attention (Source: Wikipedia)
+For example, vision involves light striking the retina of the eye, smell is mediated by odour molecules, and hearing involves pressure waves.… Click to read the rest

-(Which is more critical and urgent to the rakyat in Kelantan – tabling of a new Islamic laws that overlaps & duplicates the existing convention laws or reconstruction of homes & lives of people involved in the worst natural disaster that the country have seen?
-It is not an issue of religion or sedition but rather an issue of priorities.
-Source: The Malaysian Insider)
+(Which is more critical and urgent to the rakyat in Kelantan – tabling of a new Islamic laws that overlaps & duplicates the existing convention laws or reconstruction of homes & lives of people involved in the worst natural disaster that the country have seen?… Click to read the rest

 (Kajang is very famous for its satay – we used to drive into the town just for this but in recent weeks, the town of Kajang has been in the focus for a different type of food on the dish – Pakatan’s rather childish games with the voters in Kajang.… Click to read the rest